puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 If you find yourself in any of the following scenarios, follow the procedure for the given configuration.

-### Single browser or two-browser experience in a non-managed environment
+### Single browser or two-browser experience that doesn't have a site list configured

 In this scenario, you can use the Group Policy editor to set sites to open in Internet Explorer mode.